Applications FAQs

 Life as a recruit FAQs

 The recruit course runs for 15 weeks.
 During this period you will be trained to be a “shift-ready firefighter”.
 Firefighters on probation for the first six months of their employment starting on the first day of the Program.
-Recruits graduate from the program as a firefighter, and much like an apprenticeship, will work through assessments and paypoint progressions over the four years to become a Senior Firefighter.
+Recruits graduate from the program as a firefighter, and much like an apprenticeship, will work through assessments and paypoint progressions ove four years to become a Senior Firefighter.

 The recruit course is the beginning of career-long competency-based learning.
 During the course, Trainee Firefighters become competent in all facets of firefighting including the use of breathing apparatus, driving fire appliances, and fighting bush and structure fires.
 They are also trained in various rescue disciplines such as road crash rescue, hazardous materials incidents and first aid.